baho-cb/anisotropic-ML/README.md

 Anisotropic particle simulation code with NeuroEvolutionPotential.

 ## Project Structure
+---

-01. **Data Generation**
+### 01. **Data Generation**
 Scripts and utilities for generating training and validation datasets for anisotropic particle systems.

-02. **Comparisons with SOAP**
-    Benchmarks comparing the NeuroEvolutionPotential with the Smooth Overlap of Atomic Positions (SOAP) descriptors.

-03. **Schnet vs DimeNet++**
-    Evaluation of model performance across SchNet, DimeNet++, and other graph-based neural networks.

-04. **MLFlow Experiments**
-    MLFlow logging and tracking setup for training sessions and performance evaluation.

-05. **MLFlow – Point Placement Experiments for Twisted Cylinders**
-    Experiments investigating the effect of particle placement strategies on twisted cylindrical geometries using MLFlow.
+**Packages:**
+- `pyDOE` – for Latin Hypercube Sampling
+- `cupy` – for GPU-accelerated computations
+- `gsd` – for reading particle data

 ---

-_First commit._
+### 02. **Comparisons with SOAP**
+Generate SOAP descriptors and compare the performance of the following models:
+Linear Regression, Kernel Ridge Regression, Gaussian Process Regression, and Feedforward Neural Networks.
+SOAP hyperparameters are optimized via Bayesian optimization using `scikit-optimize`.

+**Packages:**
+- `skopt`
+- `torch`
+- `sklearn`
+- `dscribe` – for SOAP descriptor generation
+- `ase` – for SOAP descriptor generation

+---

+### 03. **SchNet vs DimeNet++ vs FFNN**
+Evaluation of the predictive performance of message-passing neural networks (MPNNs) and feedforward neural networks (FFNNs).

+**Packages:**
+- `torch`
+- `torch_geometric`

+---

+### 04. **MLFlow Experiments for Tetrahedra**
+MLFlow setup for logging and tracking model training sessions and performance metrics on tetrahedral geometries.

+---

+### 05. **MLFlow – Point Placement Experiments for Twisted Cylinders**
+Experiments using MLFlow to investigate the effect of particle placement strategies on twisted cylindrical systems.